Chart Color Schemes

 Fairlight features high concentrations of group households, with a lower-than-average median household size

 Family households constitute 69.9% of all households, including 32.4% couples with children, 29.7% couples without children, and 7.1% single parent families.
-Non-family households comprise the remaining 30.1%, with lone person households at 23.8% and group households comprising 6.3%.
+Non-family households account for the remaining 30.1%, with lone person households at 23.8% and group households comprising 6.3%.
 The median household size is 2.4 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households